ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 ```

 ## 3. Add locale (.po file)
-Let's add Ukrainian locale.
-For this tutorial, I have chosen my native locale - uk,
+Let's add Ukrainian locale - uk.
-because I am from Ukraine.
 We can use `msginit` tool for creation of .po file with all
 appropriate to uk locale headers:

 ```bash